jashanahuja3/shopBridge/README.md

 # ShopBridge
-#shop bridge is an e-commerce website.
+#shop bridge is an e-commerce application.